Welcome and thanks for visiting...

 A tennis player would never enter a tournament without hitting a ball for 3 weeks, but many athletes enter tournaments without doing any mental practice, yet wonder why their minds are weak.
 Your mind gets sharp and strong with practice, just as your body gets fit and strong through training.

-Thinking like a top performer
+Preparation to achieve mental toughness: Thinking like a top performer

 Mental preparation falls into two categories: